murphsp1/ppi-css.com/docs/production_readme.markdown

-#need to remove scipy and numpy from requirements file
-#otherwise they really don't seem to install properly
-#also, must install psycopg2 separately

-sudo apt-get install python-virtualenv

-sudo pip install -r ./requirements.txt

-## Some Debuggin Hints ##

-Is server running?
-sudo service apache2 status

-What do the apache error logs say? cat /var/log/apache2/error.log

-gcutil --project="1040981951502" pull test2 /home/seanmurphy/myproject.tar.gz ./

-gcutil --service_version="v1beta16" --project="1040981951502" ssh  --zone="europe-west1-a" "test2"

 ## Getting to Know Git and Git Hub ##
+Git or another code versioning tool is a fact of life for any developer.
+While the learning curve for the novice may be steep (or vertical), it is essential to climb this mountain as quickly as possible.

-As powerful as GIT can be, I found myself only using a few commands.
+As powerful as GIT can be, I found myself using only a few commands.

-First, I used git add with several different flags.
+First, I used git add with several different flags to stage files before committing.
 To stage all new and modified files (but not deleted files), use:

     git add .